chingnux/repo/README.rst

 ChinGNUx repository
 ===========================

+This is the package repository of the `ChinGNUx <https://chingnux.org/>`_ project.

+The main source repository of this project is at https://notabug.org/chingnux/repo.

 The packages in this repository must meet these requirements:

 1. Use fixed version packages, do not use VCS (e.g. -git) packages.